SUPERETDUPER/Freezer-Tracker/README.md

 - Explore the settings in `/local/local.conf` to further customize your setup.

-- Edit `meat_list.json` to define your own types of items.
+- Edit `/local/meat_list.json` to define your own types of items.
 Make sure to keep the same JSON format.

 ## Technical details

+The projects is uses the language Python.

+- Tkinter is used for graphics (GUI)

-The projects is built using Python.
-The GUI is built with the tkinter library.
-Interaction with the excel database goes through the openpyxl library.
-ConfigParser is used for reading the local.conf file.
-JSON is used for the list of meat types.
+- Openpyxl is used to interact with the excel database

+- ConfigParser is used for reading the local.conf file.

-### Folder structure
+### Project structure

-The `/frames` folder contains the code for the different layouts and windows used in the GUI.
-The `/frames/baseframe.py` file contains parent frames and basic frames to be customised by the other frame files.
+`/frames`: Contains code for the different layouts and windows used in the GUI. `/frames/baseframe.py` contains parent and basic windows to be customised by the other frame files.

-The `/res` folder contains all resources.
-It contains the default files to create a local folder.
-It contains the `/res/img` folder containing all images.
+`/res`: contains all resources including:

+ - default config files to create `/local` during setup;
+ -  `/res/img` containing images for GUI.

-The `/local` folder is a generated folder that contains the settings for that copy of the project.
-It is not tracked by Git.
+`/local`: auto-generated folder that contains the local installation settings and the database.
+Not tracked by Git.

-The `backend.py` file contains all backend methods to interact with the database (using openpyxl).
+`backend.py`: backend methods to interact with the database (using openpyxl).

-The `fileManager.py` file reads and manages the `/local` folder.
-It also runs the network drive upload and backup operations.
+`fileManager.py`: reads and manages the `/local` config files and runs the network drive upload and backup operations.

-The `global_var.py` file contains all the constants, the `app` variable (the tkinter root) and the `images` dictionary (holder for all Photoimage objects).
+`global_var.py`: contains all app-wide constants (`app` the tkinter root and `images` a holder for all Photoimage objects).

-The `helper.py` file contains helper methods.
+`helper.py`: contains helper methods.

-The `main.py` file is where the tkinter root and base layout structure is built.
+`main.py`: where the tkinter root and layout structure is built.

 ### Tkinter multi-window approach

-This projects contains several windows or pages.
-To manage this, the pages are stacked one on top of each other.
-To display a page, you raise the page to the top of the stack using :
+The app contains multiples windows.
+Windows are stacked one on top of each another.
+The command below raises a window to the top of the stack to display it:
 `helper.getContainer().show_frame(FrameToDisplay.__name__)`.

-When raising (displaying) a frame its `setup_frame()` method is called.
-The `reset_frame()` method is called on the frame you are leaving.

-All frames specify a `previousFrame` instance variable.
-This indicates what the back button should do.
-If set to `None` the back button goes to the previous visited frame (chronologically).
+The command also calls `setup_frame()` and `reset_frame()` on the new and old window respectively.

 ### Backend structure

-The project's master database is stored locally in the `/local` folder.
+The project's master database is stored locally in `/local`.

-However, if configured, the database is automatically copied into your network drive when modified.
-This network drive can be any folder and it is specified in the `/local/local.conf` file.
+If configured, the database can be automatically copied onto a network drive when modified.
+This network drive can be any folder and is set in `/local/local.conf`.

-The structure of the specified network drive is as follow.

-`"Project code"` : A parent folder containing the data for that copy of the project.
-Useful if you have several projects that all need to be update in one network drive.

-  |---->`backups` :  A folder containing backups for the database.A backup is added every time the application is closed.
+When configured, the app creates the following folders in the network drive.

+`NETWORK_DRIVE/PROJECT_CODE/backups`: contains backups of the database automatically create when app is closed.

-  |---->`recent` : A folder containing one file; the most recent version of the database.
-Do not put anything in this folder since it will automatically delete it.
+`NETWORK_DRIVE/PROJECT_CODE/recent`: contains the most recent version of the database.
+The folder is deleted and re-created each database modification.

-#### backend.py file

-The project uses the openpyxl library to read, write and update a generated excel file.
-The `backend.py` module is responsible for these tasks and has three main functions.

-`add_item(Row)` : Adds a row to the database and returns its generated ID.

-`remove_item(id)` : Change the value of the `Removed` column to `True` for the row with that id.

-`get_info(id)` : Returns the row with the parameters id.
-May return a `NO_SUCH_ITEM` error code or a `ITEM_REMOVED` error code.

-The `backend.py` file also defines a Row object for passing a row of data around the application.

-### Local folder structure

-The `/local` folder is automatically generated.
-It contains device specific details and settings.
-It contains three files.

-`/local/meat_list.json` : A file containing the list of meats and sub types to populate the database.
-At first it is automatically generated by copying the default from the `/res/default_meat_list.json` file.

-`/local/local.conf` : A file containing device specific settings.
-See file for description of settings.
-Automatically generated from the default `/res/default_local.conf` file.

-`/local/Freezer_Tracker_Data.xlsx` : The master database.
-Generated by the `backend.py` file.